Patient Resource Program

-Northland Health Centers (NHC) provide important non-clinical, enabling services, that help reduce barriers to care and increase access to health care and social services for patients we serve.
-Enabling services can include transportation assistance, interpretation assistance, health education, referrals, case management, health risks, and outreach and enrollment assistance.
+Northland Health Centers (NHC) provides essential non-clinical support through our Patient Resource Program, designed to reduce barriers to care and increase access to health care and social services for the patients we serve.
+The Patient Resource Program offers a range of assistance, including transportation, interpretation, health education, referrals, case management, risk assessments, and outreach and enrollment support.

 Enrollment Help